Google Analytics 4 for Shopify: complete setup guide 2026

 Conversions by event: Which events lead to sales

-User engagement: How long do people stay on your site
+User engagement: How long people stay on your site

 For deeper analysis, use Explore.
 Click the explore icon in the sidebar and choose a template: